arnaudj/mooc-kafka-notes/KafkaNotes.md

 Sends notification to kafka in case of change (new topic, broker up/down, etc)

-Uses an odd number of servers (3,5,7), to form a quorun.
+Uses an odd number of servers (3,5,7), to form a quorum.

 Has a leader (handles writes) and followers (handles reads)

 Does not store consumer offsets anymore (since 0.1.0)

 # 5) Starting Kafka

 ## Install

 Follow https://kafka.apache.org/quickstart:

 Download and unpack https://kafka.apache.org/downloads to dir